SEO Beginners Guide: Google Ranking Factors (Updated)15 min read

 Because it strongly impacts a user’s experience, site speed is a fairly important ranking factor.
 Visitors spend less time on site when a page responds slowly or does not load.
 Faster sites improve user experience, especially on mobile.
 When crawling the web, Google estimates your site speed based on a page’s HTML code.
 Google offers a PageSpeed Insights tool.
 GTMetrix is another free tool to help diagnose page speed problems.

 Structured data is a way to help Google (and other search engines) find information on your website.
 Using specific snippets of code, structured data is basically a text file of a web page’s most important ideas.
 Instead of leaving it up to Google’s web crawlers to search for details on your site, structured data highlights and focuses the information Google indexes.
 Keywords, products, services, prices, business hours, and other details can all be highlighted in structured data.
 This helps your site populate within specific and relevant search results, giving searchers more detailed information, and increasing the likelihood of winning the click.
 Some sites with structured data have increased their click-through rate by 30%.

 Google looks at more than just content, backlinks, users signals, and technical factors.
 A user’s experience on the page must also be considered.

 In some cases, Google infers the usability of your site by looking at on-page metrics.
 A confusing layout or menu structure will negatively affect the time users spend on your site, the number of pages per session, and your site’s bounce rate.
 Interactive and organizational elements like menus, buttons, or drawers can greatly improve a user’s experience if done correctly.

 Images & Videos

-If you would like a professional opinion on your website’s SEO readiness, give me a call.
-I will be happy to review your site and provide a free opinion on how it’s currently doing and how to improve it.
+If you would like a professional opinion on your website’s SEO readiness, contact us.
+The DVS team will be happy to review your site and provide a free opinion on how it’s currently performing and how to improve it.